 Dimensional Stability

-- Ability to retain its shape / existing dimensions when subjected to various stresses
+- Retain its shape / existing dimensions when subjected to various stresses

 - Examples: engineered wood, stainless steel